 Make friends with your local brewery or brew pub and they just might let you purchase grain from them a great price.

 Bulk Grain Storage Options

-- Vittles Vault Airtight Stackable Pet Food Container – popular for grain storage – via Amazon – Hands on Review
+- Vittles Vault Airtight Stackable Pet Food Container – popular for grain storage affiliate link, note that multiple variations of this product may be available, as such a different version may appear at this link – Hands on Review

 - Gamma Seal Lids via Amazon – works with standard 5 gallon buckets.
 The base stays installed on the bucket and the lid spins off easily and has an airtight seal.
 No more prying off bucket lids.
 My estimate for storage capacity is about 5 lbs per gallon.
 So, a 5 gallon bucket holds about 25 lbs of grain.
 That’s an estimate.

 - Resource Post: Storage Options! – Base Grain, Specialty Grain and DME

 Vittles Vault Review!

 All Grain-Related Reviews: